 A link between rumination and depression has also been suggested: a study in the US found that ruminators were more likely to become and remain clinically depressed after traumatic life events, such as the loss of a loved one.
 So, it appears that rumination and depressive states reinforce each other.
 In fact, they can send individuals into a spiral of uncontrolled negativity.

-In clinical psychology, rumination or brooding is classified as an element of obsessive compulsive disorder.
+In clinical psychology, rumination or brooding is classified as an element of OCD (obsessive compulsive disorder).
 The intrusive and distressing thoughts brought about by rumination soon become impossible to stop.
-It's precisely this loss of control over one's thoughts that has led many psychologists to make a connection between this condition and obsessive compulsive behaviour.
+It's precisely this loss of control over one's thoughts that has led many psychologists to make a connection between this condition and OCD.

 Eventually, rumination causes an inability to handle basic tasks in daily life.
 Since ruminators are so absorbed in unhealthy thoughts, these interfere with their ability to perform a job and to handle personal or professional relationships.